The Complete Uk lawn glossary

 Robbie's Take

 Keep it moist, keep it warm enough (soil temperature above 10°C for most grasses), and don't bury the seed.
-Rake it into the surface, roll or tamp it gently, and water little and often until you see green.
 Patience and consistency win here.

 Granular Fertiliser